Issue Age Rating

 Community age states are those that charge the same premium no matter your age or gender.
 A male at age 80 will pay the same premium as a female at age 65 for the same plan and company.
 Premiums tend to be higher than the national average in these states since the premium is weighted between all ages and genders.

 What states offer a community age rating for Medicare supplement plans?
-They include Arkansas, Connecticut, Maine, Massachusetts, Minnesota, New York, Vermont, Washington, and Idaho as of 2022.
+They include Arkansas, Connecticut, Maine, Massachusetts, Minnesota, New York, Vermont, Washington, and Idaho.

 What is a Birthday Rule for Medicare Supplement Plans?